ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

         GET https://your.jenkins.domain/job/TestProject/config.xml

-    If you used the automated setup and have xmllint installed, you can use this command, which will output the ``secret-push-token`` from steps 9 and 10:
+    If you have xmllint installed, you can use this command, which will output the ``secret-push-token`` from steps 9 and 10 (you may have to adjust the username and password):

     ::